dasingh9/html-css-js-demos/README.md

 # HTML, CSS & JS demos
-Feel free to raise your pull requests to improve the demos or to add more features.
+Feel free to raise your pull requests to improve the demos or to add more features...